 - In the case of more than one failed attempt, the College will require the postgraduate trainee to participate in a targeted remediation program with adequate protected time to allow successful completion of the examination on the next attempt.

-Successful completion of one of the following is required for graduates of non-Canadian medical schools:
+Successful completion of one of the following is required for graduates of medical schools outside of Canada:

-- Medical Council of Canada Evaluating Examination (MCCEE) or the MCCQE Part I; or
+- Medical Council of Canada Qualifying Examination (MCCQE) Part I; or

 - United States Medical Licensing Examination (USMLE) Steps 1 and 2; or